Direct Deposit FAQ's

-After I enroll for direct deposit, can I throw away my Chase debit card?
+After I enroll for direct deposit, can I throw away my debit card?

-No. Even if you select direct deposit as your payment method, you must keep your Chase debit card through its expiration date and for the duration of your current or future UI benefit claim.
-If your original benefit year expires and you must file a new UI benefit claim, you will not receive a new Chase debit card unless you contact Chase Customer Service at 1-877-863-2564 and request a replacement card.
+No. Even if you select direct deposit as your payment method, you must keep your debit card through its expiration date and for the duration of your current or future Unemployment Insurance (UI) benefit claim.
+If your original benefit year expires and you must file a new UI benefit claim, you will not receive a new debit card unless you contact Chase Customer Service at 1-877-863-2564 and request a replacement card.

 When can I select direct deposit as my payment method?

-Within seven days of filing your initial claim for UI benefits, you will receive your monetary determination.
-If you have an existing claim in which you are already receiving payment, you may register at this time.
+Within seven days of filing your initial claim for UI benefits, you will receive your monetary determination; at that point you may sign up for direct deposit.
+If you have an existing claim in which you are already receiving payment, you may register at any time.

 How do I select direct deposit as my payment method?